MuvvalaKaran/symbolic_synthesis/README.md

 ## Running the code

 To run the code, first make sure that you set the correct flags to `True` in config.py script.
-Specfically for the Robotic Manipualtion scenarios the relevant flags are:
+Specifically for the Robotic Manipulation scenarios the relevant flags are:

 1.  `REGRET_SYNTHESIS: bool = True` - Set this flag to true when you want compute to Regret minimizing strategies in using our ADD approach - IROS 23
 2.  `formulas: List[str] = [<insert formula here>]` - The formula specified in LTLf or scLTL.
 Note that you can only input one formula and it should be passed as a list.